mfernest/Hadoop-101/README.md

 # Hadoop-101
-Introductory material for learning Haddop
+Introductory material for learning Hadoop

 Using this guide, you'll apply your fundamental understanding of Hadoop through some lab-driven work.

-Before each set of lab steps, we'll discuss some fundamental points to get you started.
+Before each set of lab steps, we'll discuss some fundamentals to get you started.

-To keep things simple, we'll access a Hadoop cluster using HUE, a portal service that offers graphic user interfaces for:
+To keep things simple, your labs access a Hadoop cluster using HUE, a portal service that supplies browser-based interfaces for:
-* HDFS user operations
+* HDFS file operations
-* Submitting and browsing a MapReduce job
+* Submitting and browsing jobs
-* Browisng file data in a relational model
+* Browsing file data via a relational model
 * Running queries using Hive
 * Running jobs using Pig

-HUE offers a lot more than this, but for a half-day session with many attendees, we'll keep it simple and leave plenty of time for questions.
-This sessions will run from 1- 4:30 PM.
-Since we have many people in attendance, we'll combine lab and break time.
-In class, we'll set specific times to begin new material.
+HUE offers even more, but for a half-day session with dozens of attendees, we'll keep it simple and leave plenty of time for questions.
+This session runs for 3.5 hours.
+With so many people in attendance, we'll combine lab and break times.
+LOnce we get to this time, we'll declare a time to start a discussion or demo.

-By the end of this session, you'll have had time to review your Hadoop knowledge, ask questions about the way it works, and work on a small Hadoop cluster that is running in AWS.
+By the end of this session, you'll have had time to review your Hadoop learning, ask questions, and try things out on a small Hadoop cluster running in AWS.
+Our lab clusters are runring on Cloudera's Distribution of Hadoop (CDH) version 5.7.0.

-Your guides for today are:
+Your guides for today's session are:
 * Michael Ernest, Senior Learning Architect, Cloudera
   * mfernest@cloudera.com
 * Nicholas Preztak, Sales Engineer, Cloudera